 The 5 pillars of AI-proof assessments

-Let's break down what is proven to make a digital exam secure.
-These aren't nice-to-haves, they're the foundation that prevents the kind of cheating we saw in Flanders’ medical entrance exam.
+Let’s break down what is proven to make a digital exam secure.
+These aren’t nice-to-haves, they’re the foundation that prevents the kind of AI-enabled cheating we’re seeing in digital assessments.

 1. Exam Browser vs. Normal Browser